Fckroun/HTB_Walkthroughs/Noter/Noter.md

 <img src="./img/4.png">

-It wasn't actually a typical jwt which often looked more like this (with a valid signature):
+It wasn't a typical jwt which often looked more like this (with a valid signature):

 <img src="./img/5.png">